VinAIResearch/TPC-tensorflow/README.md

 ## Acknowledgement

-This code base is largely based on the tensorflow 2 implementation of [Dreamer](https://github.com/danijar/dreamer).
-In addition, many thanks to Amy Zhang for helping with the implementation for the natural background setting.
+This codebase is largely based on the Tensorflow 2 implementation of [Dreamer](https://github.com/danijar/dreamer).
+In addition, many thanks to Amy Zhang for helping with the implementation of the natural background setting.